gregorhunter/zbg/README.md

 	pwd

-and make sure that matches whatever you've put into [PATH_TO_FILE]. if you've got /home/your_user_name/ instead of ~/ that's fine.
+and make sure that matches whatever you've put into [PATH_TO_FILE]. if you've got /home/your_user_name/ instead of ~/ that's fine. just remember to remove the square brackets.

 ### usage